 Erica Horack completed her B.S. in psychology in 2017.
 As an undergraduate, Erica completed a study in the animal behavior lab using operant APA renewal with Dr. John Widholm, as well as a study in curiosity and aging with me.
 She also interned at the National Crime and Victims Center at the Medical University of South Carolina.
 She is currently working as a data analyst and plans to attend graduate school in I/O psychology.

 Alice Blake earned a B.S. degree in Psychology, with a minor in History.
 She graduated from the Honors College at College of Charleston in May of 2016.
-During her undergraduate years, Alice was involved in several different labs and worked with Dr. May to research emotion and memory for her Independent Study and Bachelor’s Essay.
+During her undergraduate years, Alice was involved in several different labs and worked with me to research emotion and memory for her Independent Study and Bachelor’s Essay.
 In the Fall of 2015 she was awarded a MAYS grant for her research.
 While at the College, Alice also interned at Dee Norton Lowcountry Children’s Center.
 Alice was accepted into the graduate program at UNC and is working towards her MSW.

 Rebecca Sydow earned B.A. degrees in both history and psychology,and graduated in December of 2015.
 Rebecca was a student in the Honors College at the College of Charleston, and she worked with me on a collaborative Teaching Mentorship.
 As part of that mentorship, she researched and applied cognitive principles to her teaching methods.
 She is now earning her Masters in Teaching at the University of South Carolina.
 After completing her studies, she hopes to teach the social sciences at the secondary level.